 Availability & costs

-It should come as no surprise that with so many kiwis holidaying in December/January, accommodation in and around popular spots is at a premium, particularly campsites and holiday parks.
-The influx of international visitors also means that hotels and motels fill up quickly.
+It should come as no surprise that with so many kiwis holidaying in December and January, accommodation in and around popular spots is at a premium, particularly campsites and holiday parks.
+The influx of international visitors exploring the country also means that hotels and motels fill up quickly.

-- you need to book well in advance for accommodation
+- to find accommodation in tourist hotspots you will need to book well in advance

 - you will be paying high season rates

-Top attractions and activities will also be busier during the peak season so you will have fewer options to choose from unless you book in advance.
+Top attractions and activities will also be busier during the this time so you will have fewer options to choose from unless you book in advance.

-While we don’t fly anywhere on our travels around New Zealand (we prefer driving our trusty UTE), we do still need accommodation, or at least a place to camp and grab a hot shower.
-Travelling outside of peak season is one way that we save money.
-We’re also always on the lookout for discounts, and more likely to find good deals on sites like GrabOne and BookMe outside of peak season.
+While we don’t fly anywhere on our travels around New Zealand (we prefer driving our trusty UTE/truck), we do still need accommodation, or at least a place to camp and grab a hot shower.
+Travelling outside of peak is one way that we save money.
+We’re also always on the lookout for discounts, and more likely to find good deals on sites like BookMe outside of peak season.

-Finally, travelling outside of peak season gives us more flexibility as we’re less concerned about accommodation availability.
-So for example, when touring around the South Island, once we arrive in Picton, we assess the weather and decide our route (down the east coast or the west coast) and book as we go.
-We definitely wouldn’t risk doing that in peak season.
+Finally, travelling around New Zealand outside of peak season gives us more flexibility as we’re less concerned about accommodation availability.
+So for example, when touring around the South Island, once we arrive in Picton, we assess the weather and decide our route (down the east coast or the west coast) and book as we go, knowing that there’s more space in holiday parks at this time of year.
+We definitely wouldn’t risk doing that in the peak tourist season.